YonYon2/demo-portfolio/research/NLPbias/bias.md

-### Research on NLP models, Pre-trained models, and Finetuning Electra for Gender/Racial Bias
+# Research on NLP models, Pre-trained models, and Finetuning Electra for Gender/Racial Bias

-As the tile states, this was my research topic for my spring2022 and summer2022 when working with the FAMU-FSU College of Engineering research position.
+### (Need to add more later)

-This folder contains research posters as powerpoint files that I presented, as well as the presentation video I had to submit.
+This section contains some of the deliverables of when I worked with the FAMU-FSU College of Engineering in a REU program as a research assistant for spring 2022 and summer 2022 semesters.